pacs-course/pacs-examples/Examples/src/MetaProgramming/Trivial/README.md

-A simple example to show trivial trivially copyable and standard layout clesses.
+#An example to show trivial trivially copyable and standard layout objects#

+We show the main use of these kind of objects.